Razpudding/simple-data-broker/README.md

 ## Usage
 1. Set up a mongodb, provide its MongoDB URI in a .env file
+2. Clone this repo and cd into the cloned folder
-2. Run `npm install` in the cloned repo
+3. Run `npm install` in that folder
-3. Run the server using `npm start`
+4. Run the server using `npm start`
-3. Test if it runs correctly by sending a correct POST message (see below)
+5. Test if it runs correctly by sending a correct POST message (see below)

 ## Features